+Growing of Goji Berry the fruit of long living (Lycium barbarum) is not difficult.
 Goji Berry is a well-known plant in ancient China and Tibet.
-Goji is extremely easy for cultivation.
+Goji berry is extremely easy for growing (cultivation).
 It is characterized with a high resistance to abiotic factors like low temperatures and drought.
 Goji adapts well on all kind of soils – from poor sandy soils to black earth and heavy clay, from alkali to acid soils.
 When left without regular pruning Goji Berry rapidly develops large bus and reaches 1.5 m in height.
 The size can be controlled by regular pruning for closing the branches that will ensure more fruits.
 Goji can be maintained and formed as a hedge.

-Goji Berry starts the formation of fruits from its second year after planting, and produce fruits during the whole summer and autumn period by the end of October.
-The plants reach its maturity on its fifth year.
-The annual yield from Goji berry fruits during its third year is about 2200-2500 kg/ha of dried fruits, and 4000-4500 kg/ha dry fruits on the fifth year.
+Goji Berry starts the formation of fruits from its second year after planting.
+It produces fruits during the whole summer and autumn period by the end of October.
+The plants reach its maturity for the different cultivars goji berry between 2 and 4 years.
+The annual yield from Goji berry fruits during its third year is about 2200-2500 kg/ha of dried fruits.
+And 4000-4500 kg/ha dry fruits on the fifth year.
 It is recommended to plant Goji with density from 3500 plants per hectare or 1.80m x 1.60 meters distance in between.
 The plants have to be adapted and stabilized before planting in field.
-The recommended period for planting of young planting material from Goji Berry is from April to October.
+The recommended period for planting of young planting material for Goji Berry is from April to October.